-This made me wonder whether he felt poorly or if he was mainly concerned about wearing the cone?
+This made me wonder whether he was uncomfortable from surgery or if he was just distressed by the cone.
 A fellow writer on Hubpages suggested an inflatable collar and I also found four other alternatives to the cone:

 5 Comfy Alternatives to The E-Collar

 These are the five alternatives to the traditional E-collars that I researched.
 Each come with their own pros and cons.

 These look exactly like the classic E-collars, but they are made from a softer, more comfortable material.

 They are not strong enough to prevent a very persistent or intense lickers from reaching their targets, but can provide a comfortable alternative for most pets.

 These bite not collars look a little like the neck brace humans patients might wear after a whiplash injury.

 They prevent your dog from bending his neck and reaching his wounds, and are really effective and relatively comfortable, although probably not the best choice for dogs with fat necks like pugs, or long haired dogs like the Bearded Collies.

 These collars look a lot like the classic Elizabethan collars, but they are transparent which will make your dog’s life a whole lot more comfortable.

 4. Anti Lick Spray